Organic Pasture Raised

 Melt some butter, add as much red hot sauce and toss the wings in it.
 Easy!

-And where else will you get organic free range chicken wings but your own kitchen?
+And where else will you get organic truly free range chicken wings but your own kitchen?

 Don't know how to cut up a whole chicken?